Minor French Dependencies

 on the reef.

-Banc du Geyser, a
+Banc du

-drying reef in the Mozambique Channel,
+Geyser, a drying reef in the Mozambique Channel,

-claimed by France, part of
+claimed by France as part of

 French Madagascar